Emergency Preparedness

 • Meeting vaccination and antibiotic needs in response to a public health emergency

 Your family should be ready in advance of an emergency.
-Use resources from Ready.gov to build an emergency kit, create your plan and be informed.
+Use resources from ready.gov to build an emergency kit, create your plan and be informed.

-Make a Plan
+Make A Plan

 Before an emergency happens, discuss with your family how you will get in contact with each other, where you will go and what you will do in an emergency.
 Keep a copy of this plan in your emergency supply kit or another safe place where you can access it in the event of a disaster.